Belhathoo/Javachallenge---SpringBoot/README.md

 ## Running the application locally

-There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.javachallenge.challenge.ChallengeApplication` class from your IDE.
+You can run a Spring Boot application on your local machine by executing the `main` method in the `com.javachallenge.challenge.ChallengeApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: